 The modifiers acquired, sporadic, episodic, and idiopathic—how are they all related?
-Understanding the terms almost doesn’t help, because many people use the terms mutually inconsistently.
-I’m using Dr. Perlman’s treasure trove as the definitive reference.
+Understanding the terms almost doesn’t help, because some people use the terms mutually inconsistently.

 In this article, I use ataxia in its most general sense, as a cerebellar disease.